TITLE 68: PROFESSIONS AND OCCUPATIONS

 6) Workers' Compensation Act:

 C) bookkeeping; and

 b) An internship program is an optional part of the curriculum.
 Each licensed barber school may choose to set up an internship program and shall follow the guidelines set forth in this subsection (b).

 1) An internship program:

-A) May be performed in place of 150 hours of the required 1500 program hours set forth in this Section.
+A) May be substituted for 150 hours of the required 1500 program hours set forth in this Section.

 2) A student in the internship program:

-B) May not count more than 150 hours in an internship program for credit.
+B) May not spend more than 150 hours in an internship program for credit.

 C) May not be paid while participating in the internship program, as it is a part of the barber curriculum of the school.